Location

 Learners living in the area surrounding Calgary can take the program starting in Fall (September) through Regional campuses.
 Contact Regional or view our locations to contact your nearest campus.
 Program delivery is blended which includes a combination of online and in-person learning.
 Practicum courses include on-site activity at a licensed childcare program in the region.
 A full course load is 5 courses per term - students may choose to take fewer courses each term and extend the length of their program.

-Innovative learning lab and practicum project
+Innovative learning lab

 Course Listings Request More Information Applying FAQ